Gordon999/Pi-MP3_Player/README.md

 To run python3 MP3_Player.py

-To get the script to run at boot, assuming you are booting to the GUI
+To get the script to run at boot, assuming you are booting to the GUI in X11

 add the following line to /etc/xdg/lxsession/LXDE-pi/autostart